 However, an upcoming study in the NYU Law Review by Columbia Law School professor Catherine M. Sharkey contends that noneconomic damage caps merely shift compensation to economic damages.
 In an analysis of about 550 jury verdicts from 22 states, Sharkey found that awards vary in size based on the severity of the harm to the victim, not the award structure in a given jurisdiction.

-So even as malpractice insurers and doctors push for tort reforms, their success on a psychological level is undermining the very argument for them.
-At the same time, the ballyhooed silver bullet–noneconomic damage caps–may ultimately be harmless to the plaintiffs’ bar vampire.
+So even as malpractice insurers and doctors push for tort reforms, their very success on a psychological level is undermining the argument for them.
+At the same time, the ballyhooed silver bullet–noneconomic damage caps–may be harmless to the plaintiffs’ bar.

 As for medical malpractice legal reform at the federal level, the consensus view was that it won’t be possible to get legislation through the U.S. Senate.

 As for the future, Hurley said he sees business “still on the stiff side and staying that way.
 I don’t think we’re out of the woods yet in terms of paying our dues for what we’ve done.
 There are signals there that rates are softening, but if we’re going to have a 133 combined ratio for 2004 and 130 for 2005, then nobody is making money with those combined ratios.”